 \section{Fractional Skellam random fields on $\mathbb{R}^2_+$}

-Here, we introduce and study three different fractional variants of the Skellam random field on positive plane.
-In the first type, we define it as a time changed SRF where the time changing component is a bivariate random process whose marginals are independent inverse stable subordinators.
+In this section, we consider three different fractional variants of the Skellam random field on the positive quadrant of the plane.
+In the first type, we define it as a time-changed SRF, where the time-changing component is a bivariate random process whose marginals are independent inverse stable subordinators.